Skip to content

 5. Therefore, the mathematical structure of the universe is better explained by a rational mind than by mindless processes.

-The argument belongs to a broader family of design arguments, but rather than pointing to biological complexity or physical constants, it points to the intelligibility of nature itself.
-The question is not merely that the universe has order, but that this order is expressible in precise mathematical language that humans can discover and apply.
+The argument is part of the broader family of design arguments, but instead of pointing to biology or physical constants, it points to the intelligibility of nature itself.
+The question is not just that the universe has order, but that this order can be written in precise mathematical language humans can discover and apply.

 Key Evidence